English Literature with Film Studies BA (Hons) – 2020 entry

-In Year 1, in addition to lectures, you will work closely with tutors and your fellow students in smaller seminar groups.
-During years 2 and 3, you will become increasingly independent, participating in seminars in Year 2 and contributing to student-led sessions in Year 3.
+In addition to lectures in your first year, you’ll work closely with tutors and fellow students in smaller seminar groups.
+During your second and third year, you’ll become increasingly independent, participating in seminars in Year 2 and contributing to student-led sessions in Year 3.

 Reflective essays and group presentations will give you opportunities to crystallise your thoughts, communicate what you have learned and demonstrate your understanding of literature from a more complete perspective.

-All learning is fully supported by the University’s virtual learning environment, and you will acquire a range of computing skills through the course.
+All learning is fully supported by the University’s virtual learning environment, and you will gain a range of computing skills throughout the course.
 You are also encouraged to supplement classroom work with participation in activities outside the University, such as theatre visits and trips to regional festivals such as the renowned Guildford Book Festival.

 This course is taught by academic staff from the School of Literature and Languages.

 All taught students are assigned a personal tutor before beginning a programme of study.
 Personal tutors offer support and advice to students in the areas of: